 What is StormKitty?

-StormKitty is stealer, clipper and a keylogger written in C# programming language, cyber criminals can use it to steal a variety of sensitive information that could be misused for malicious purposes (to generate revenue).
-Research shows that StormKitty does not get detected by a number of antivirus programs.
-Therefore, it is very likely that most users who have StormKitty installed on a computer are not aware of that.
+StormKitty is a stealer, clipper and keylogger written in the C# programming language.
+Cyber criminals can use it to steal various sensitive information, which could be misused for malicious purposes and to generate revenue.
+Research shows that StormKitty is not detected by a number of antivirus programs.

 |Threat Type||Password-stealing virus, banking malware, spyware.|